 Douglas Stewart was born and raised in Sydney (Australia).
-With art-loving parents, Douglas developed an interest and appreciation in art from a young age.
+Growing up with art-loving parents, Douglas developed an interest and appreciation in art from a young age.
 Also an avid traveller, Douglas has seen and been inspired by many beautiful places around the world.

 Douglas left school at sixteen to study Musical Composition, playing four different instruments.
 Whilst he didn’t move into a career in music, Douglas maintains this interest, continuing to write and play music, his preferred genres being blues and folk.

-Originally unsure of what path to take, upon graduation from his Musical Composition studies, Douglas followed the family into the technology industry and for a few years worked for a global Telecommunications company.
+Upon graduation from his Musical Composition studies, Douglas was recruited into the technology industry and for a few years worked for a global Telecommunications company.
 Whilst he felt the pull towards a more creative career, this role taught Douglas the structure and organisation he implements into his life and art today.

-Whilst canvas is currently his most commonly used medium, feeling passionate about reducing landfill, he also transforms ‘trash’ into artworks, using discarded materials, tree trunks and old artworks.
+Whilst canvas is currently his most commonly used medium, Douglas is passionate about reducing landfill - he also transforms ‘trash’ into artworks, using discarded materials, tree trunks and old artworks.
 Douglas hopes to show that there is beauty in accidents and flaws.

 Douglas Stewart pieces are often identifiable by the outlines, smudges, multi-layered scrapes, strong use of abstracted faces and form, with a key element of motivation being mood.